melakueb/UI-For-Good/README.md

 # Use of AI
 - Integrate color scheme
 - Optimize code
 - Define the user stories based on the research article
+- Random person generator

 ---